Tips on Managing the Email Blizzard

 job I could carefully read and answer each.
 I’d love that—after all, I like to

-never get to all my email.
-What I
+get to all my email.
+But I can set

-do is set a weekly time to “catch up” on email that is not directly
+a weekly time to “catch up” on email that is not directly related to my

-to this electronic purgatory—sorry, be patient you might get a delayed
+purgatory—sorry, be patient you might get a delayed answer sometime next

-answer sometime next summer when I occasionally fish through old email
+summer when I occasionally fish through old email like this.

 - Develop auto-reply messages.
 Chances are you have some messages you